BigSamu/OpenSearch_Changelog_PR_Bridge/README.md

 ## Installation

-In order to use the **OpenSearch Changelog Workflow** service for automatic creation or update of changeset files:
+In order to use the **OpenSearch Changelog Workflow** service for automatic creation or update of changeset files in any of your OpenSearch forked repos:

 - Navigate to the [OpenSearch-bot](https://github.com/apps/opensearch-changeset-bot) installation page and click "Install".
-- Follow the instructions to complete the installation and only install this App in all forked OpenSearch repositories where you want to have this feature activated.
+- Follow the instructions there and only install this App in all forked OpenSearch repositories where you want to have this feature activated.

 ## Usage

 In your opened PR, add the changelog entries on your PR description under the "Changelog" section.
-If the entry is a valid one (in other words, the parsing succeeds) or not a 'skip' entry, then a valid changeset file will be created on your forked repository, with the following commit appearing in the PR conversation pannel:
+If the entry is a valid one (i.e. parsing succeeds) or is not a 'skip' entry, then a valid changeset file will be created on your forked repository.
+A commit message like the one below will appear in the PR conversation pannel of GitHub web UI:

 ![Changeset_Commit_Message](./assets/Changeset_Commit_Message.png)

+For more references on how to create a valid changelog entry, please refer to [OpenSearch Changelog Workflow and Release Notes Script](https://github.com/BigSamu/OpenSearch_Parse_Changelog_Action) repository, **Usage** section.

 ## Mantainers